Virå Bruks history

 Contemporary history

-In 2013, the sale of real hunts was commercialized with a high quality concept and under convivial forms.
 In May 2014, Virå Sporting was inaugurated – a venture into shotgun shooting with two Compact Sporting courses and a Driven course.
-In the same year, Jaktcampen was rebuilt with new, fresh rooms and bathrooms as well as a larger hunting lodge with a glass veranda with a lake view for pleasant dinners.
-In addition, the huntingshop´s range was expanded with additional clothing brands, accessories and not least shotguns.
+In the same year, the hunting camp (jaktcampen) was rebuilt with new, fresh rooms and bathrooms as well as a larger hunting lodge with a glass veranda with a lake view for pleasant dinners.
+The conference rooms Stallet and Smedjan were also renewed.
+In addition, huntingshop´s range was expanded in new premises and a cast armory when the Shooting Cinema and the insertion tunnels were built together into one unit.